Carl-Maxwell/promulgation.ninja/docs/schema.md

 key         | string    |
 value       | text      |

-* to clarify, the value here is serialized JSON (for complex fields like dropdowns and radios that need stuff), the key is the presentable name of the field ("First Name", "Subject", etc)
+* to clarify, the value here is serialized JSON (for complex fields like dropdowns and radios and likerts that need stuff), the key is the presentable name of the field ("First Name", "Subject", etc)

-## submissions
+## submission_fields
 column name | data type | details
 ------------|-----------|-----------------------
 id          | integer   | not null, primary key